 Learning the driver’s license process for international students in the United States can open up a lot of new opportunities.
 Driving saves time and energy, and it can improve prospects for social life, travel, and many other important aspects of life.

 International students who want to drive in the United States will need to apply for a driver’s license from the state that they reside in.

 The driver’s license application process for international students is slightly different from state to state.
 However, there are many things that are common among them, and you should understand the process in your state before applying for a driver’s license.

-International students should always check with their Designated School Official to gather local driving license information.
+- Check with your Designated School Official to gather local driving license information.

-Students should also make sure that their information has been uploaded to the Student and Exchange Visitor Information System (SEVIS).
+- Make sure that your information has been uploaded to the Student and Exchange Visitor Information System (SEVIS).

 Once the preliminary steps have been taken care of, it is time to call the local DMV.
 Make a list of all the required documents when you call.
 If you have all of the requested documents, it is a good time to schedule your driver’s license tests.

 Unless the DMV in your state recognizes foreign driver’s licenses and offers to transfer your current foreign license to a state document, it will be necessary to schedule a driving and written test.